Vinson Valega: Biography

 Valega has performed in many clubs in the New York Metropolitan area, including the Blue Note, Smoke, The Jazz Gallery, 55 Bar, Birdland, Smalls, Cornelia Street Cafe, Cleopatra's Needle, and Trumpets of Montclair, NJ.
 A composer, Valega also teaches privately and served on the staff of the Stanford Jazz Workshop in California from 1999 to 2001.
 He has toured throughout North America and Europe with his groups and others, and he appears on Matthew Fries' CD, Song For Today (TCB) and the Ganz Brother's release, First Steps (Extravaganza).

-Valega also has four CDs out as a leader, Biophilia, Awake, Consilience, and Live@147.
+Valega also has four recordings out as a leader, Biophilia (2009), Awake (2005), Consilience (2003), and Live@147 (2000), all released on the Consilience Productions label.

 In addition, Valega has also worked with or played along with many of the great musicians in jazz, such as Grover Washington, Jr., Dakota Staton, Clarke Terry, James Williams, Donald Brown, Harold Mabern, Jr., Jamil Nasser, Ron McClure, Bob Mintzer, Russell Malone, Peter Bernstein, Mark Turner, Terell Stafford, Eric Alexander, Jim Rotundi, David Hazeltine, Joel Frahm, Dena DeRose, Vincent Herring, and Candido Camero, among others.

 Since 1998, Valega has been married to artist Sharon Louden.